The throttle position sensor (TPS) on your 3.0L V6 Ford Escape and Mazda Tribute can be easily tested with a multimeter.

 What Tools Do I Need?

 To test the throttle position sensor you don't need any expensive testing equipment or tools... just a simple multimeter will do to be able to use the info in this article (don't have a digital multimeter?
 Need to buy one?
-Click here to see my recommendations: Buying a Digital Multimeter).
+Click here to see my recommendations: Buying A Digital Multimeter For Automotive Diagnostic Testing).

 You may need a helper to perform some of these tests.